top of page

 Two years after A.G.
 Bell patented the telephone, the first manual switchboard went live in New Haven, CT, 1878.
 It was spearheaded by George Coy, a telegraph office manager.
 Manual boards proliferated and by 1900 there were ~20,000 operators in the domestic US market plus more worldwide.

 Creative engineers began looking for ways to automate calling and reduce the need for operators 24x7.
-Over the period from 1878 until about 1960 they developed a wide variety of automated exchange architectures and methods using electromechanical relays and inventive switching gear.
+Over the period from 1878 until the 1970's they developed a wide variety of automated exchange architectures and methods using electromechanical relays and inventive switching gear.

 All exchanges strive to do the same thing; connect any two phones with the minimum of cost and equipment while providing near 100% uptime with low maintenance.
 No single exchange can serve the world so they must be interconnected using trunk lines (talking paths) to create a holistic network.